 - The clerk will bring your groceries to your car and help you load them.
 Or they can do it all (I always try to help).
-They only take credit or debit cards-no EBT, cash or checks.
-No tips needed, but a gracious thank you!
+They only take credit or debit cards and it is all now paid for online (a hold is placed on your card).

 - Expect from drive in to pick up your groceries to leaving your spot 10-20 minutes, especially if they have to grab something from the store for you as a substitution.
 I bring along our ipads and put on a movie in the car or bring the kids tablets for everyone’s sanity.
 And possibly a snack.
 But, it is still much easier than dragging everyone through the store!

 Click list is AMAZING!
 The first three times are free, and after that-just a mere 4.95 per order!

 Have you used click list or any grocery delivery services?
 What do you like or dislike?